IBM/ibm-garage-tekton-tasks/README.md

 - Create a Git Webhook on the `dev` namespace using the tekton dashboard.

 Now, your pipeline runs whenever the changes are pushed to the repository.

+## Managing container images

+Each of the tasks that make up the pipeline uses one or more container within which the logic will run.
+Previously, many of these images were hosted in Docker Hub.
+However, the recent rate limits imposed by Docker Hub on pulling images poses a problem for the pipelines and we have experienced hitting that limit when running a handful of pipelines at the same time in the same cluster.

+In order to address this we have started mirroring those images in quay.io under the `ibmgaragecloud` organization.
+For now we are using a poor-mans approach to mirroring via a GitHub Action workflow.
+There are three parts to this process:

+### 1. `mapping.txt`

+Provides the mapping from the source image to the destination in quay.io.
+The file follows the structure of the Red Hat mapping file and can be used as input to `oc image mirror` if desired.
+Each line defines a different repository that should be mirrored.
+Optionally, a specific source tag can be identified using the `:tag` syntax.
+If no tag is provided then the most recent 5 tags will be mirrored.

+If a new image or a new tag for an existing image is introduced in the tasks then this file should be updated to include that image and/or tag.

+### 2. `bin/mirror.sh`

+Reads the `mapping.txt` file and mirrors the image into the destination location using `skopeo`.
+It takes the username and password of the destination registry as input to allow the image to be pushed.
+(It is assumed that the image can be pulled anonymously and does not need credentials.)

+### 3. `.github/workflows/mirror-images.yaml`

+The GitHub Action workflow that triggers the mirroring process.
+The workflow will be triggered on a schedule at 1am every morning and each time a change is pushed to the `master` branch.

+It gets the values for the registry user and registry password from secrets in the Git repo.